avaneev/lzav/README.md

 data should be compressed in chunks of at least 32 MB.
 Using smaller chunks may reduce the achieved compression ratio.

+4. If there is need to use custom malloc & free functions like for example on FREERTOS systems, just add definition symbols like for example: `LZAV_MALLOC=pvPortMalloc LZAV_FREE=vPortFree`

 ## Thanks

 * [Paul Dreik](https://github.com/pauldreik), for finding memcpy UB in the